adamsmd/BibScrape/README.md

 ## Tips

-- BibScrape's version number indicate the approximate date on which the software was last updated.
+- BibScrape's version number indicates the approximate date on which the software was last updated.
 For example, version 20.08.01 corresponds to August 1, 2020.
-As publishers change their web pages, old versions of BibScrape will no longer work correctly.
+As publishers change their web pages, old versions of BibScrape may no longer work correctly.

 - Sometimes publisher pages don't load properly and an error results.
 Often re-running BibScrape fixes the problem.

-- Sometimes publisher pages stall and don't finish loading.
+- Sometimes publisher pages stall and don't finish loading, which causes BibScrape to hang.
 If BibScrape takes longer than 60 seconds for one BibTeX entry, the publisher page has probably stalled.
 Often, re-running BibScrape fixes the problem.

 - If a publisher page consistently hangs or errors, use `--show-window` to show the browser window and see what is going on.

-- If an author name is formatted wrong is wrong, add an entry to your names file.
+- If an author name is formatted wrong, add an entry to your names file.
+See the "NAMES FILES" section of `bibscrape --help`.

+- If a title contains a proper noun that needs to be protected from lower casing, add an entry to your nouns file.
+See the "NOUNS FILES" section of `bibscrape --help`.

 ## Setup

+The following setup instructions assume you are on Ubuntu.
+Modify them as needed for your platform.

 ### Dependencies

 #### Perl 6/Raku and Zef

-If on Ubuntu, the following will install both Perl 6 and Zef.
+Run the following to install both Perl 6 and Zef.

     $ sudo apt install perl6